RobinKumar5986/wwwhisper/README.md

 Following steps demonstrate how to setup nginx with wwwhisper on Debian-derivative Linux distribution (including Ubuntu).
-The steps should be easy to adjust to work on other POSIX systems, if you do so, please share your experience.
+The steps should be easy to adjust to work on other POSIX systems.

 ### Install required packages.